-2.)
-Insulation Requirements:
+- 2.)
+Insulation Requirements: - a.

-- a.
 Exterior wall insulation must have an overall R-13 minimum for the entire wall assembly. - b.
 Roof or attic insulation must have an R-38 minimum. - c.
-Vapor retarders must be installed if recommended by project architect.

-3.)
-Kitchen spaces:
+Vapor retarders must be installed if recommended by project architect. - 3.)
+Kitchen spaces: - a.

-- a.
 6 1/2-inch deep double bowl stainless steel sink is required in each unit. - b.
 Each unit must be equipped with a 2.5 lb.
 ABC rated dry chemical fire extinguisher readily accessible in the kitchen and mounted to accommodate handicapped accessible height in accessible units.
 Each unit must also contain either fire protection canisters above the cooktop surface or temperature limiting plates on the cooktop surface. - c.
 New cabinets must have dual sidetrack drawers and no laminate or particleboard fronts for doors or drawer fronts.
 Cabinets shall meet the ANSI/KCMA A161.1 performance and construction standard for kitchen and vanity cabinets.
 Cabinets shall bear the certification seal of KCMA (Kitchen Cabinet Manufacturers Association). - d.
 A pantry closet or pantry cabinet is required in each unit.
-The pantry must be 1'6" x 1'6" deep with a minimum five shelves, located in or adjacent to the kitchen. - e.
-A 4 foot fluorescent light fixture is required. - f.
-All appliances must be Energy Star rated. - g.
-A grease shield is required behind ranges on the wall.
+The pantry must be 1'6" x 1'6" deep with a minimum five shelves, located in or adjacent to the kitchen.